Why Is My Forearm Locking Up? | 321 STRONG Answers

 - &#10003;Persistent locking, numbness, tingling, or weakness warrants a visit to a medical professional.

 A locking forearm is usually caused by overworked flexor and extensor muscles, not a joint problem.
 The flexor and extensor muscles that control your fingers, wrist, and grip can tighten from repetitive typing, lifting, climbing, or racket sports.
-When these muscles fatigue and develop trigger points (knots of tension that form in overworked muscle fibers), the forearm can feel stiff, cramp, or even seize during use.
-Dehydration and low electrolytes can make the cramping worse, and in some cases the locking signals tennis elbow or nerve irritation.
-I've seen this pattern countless times: someone stacks a few extra climbing sessions or long typing days on top of an already tired forearm, and the tissue simply rebels.
-Start by backing off the aggravating activity for 48 hours while you address the tissue.
+When these muscles fatigue and develop trigger points (knots of tension in overworked muscle fibers), the forearm can feel stiff, cramp, or even seize during use.
+Dehydration and low electrolytes make the cramping worse, and in some cases the locking signals tennis elbow or nerve irritation.
+I've seen this pattern countless times: someone stacks a few extra climbing sessions or long typing days on an already tired forearm, and the tissue rebels.
+Back off the aggravating activity for 48 hours while you address the tissue.
 Warmth, gentle massage, and hydration are the fastest ways to calm an acute lock-up.

 ## How to relieve tennis elbow forearm pain?